 domenica 17 giugno 2018

-Why "Cagnetta in calore" (Bitch In Heat) Was In No Way What Adam Kesher Meant (Or, On Mulholland Drive Translation)
+Why "Cagnetta in calore" (Bitch In Heat) Was In No Way What Adam Kesher Meant, Or On Mulholland Drive's (Mis)translation

 Every time I watched Mulholland Drive in the Italian version, I always wondered at director Adam Kesher's inconsistent and inexplicable rudeness when he calls his secretary a "cagnetta in calore" ("little bitch in heat" (sic!)) after she offers him shelter.
 Of course, most people wouldn't care, but I've always been a bit pedantic and that appears to be a strong point for a translator.
 Well, it turns out that was a mistranslation matched with a wrong interpretation (which does not surprise me in the least after having become familiar with several such cases).